swiss-territorial-data-lab/proj-streetview/README.md

 **Without docker**

 To use detectron2, python 3.8 is required.
+To use YOLOv11, python 3.10 is expected.

 All libraries can be installed with `pip install -r requirements.txt` for detectron2 2 and `pip install -r req_yolo.txt` for YOLO.

+<mark>Harmonize the installation</mark>

 ## Data

 The following input data are expected:

-* Panoramic images: streetview images with a constant size
+* Panoramic images: streetview images with a constant size;
-* Ground truth (GT): COCO file with the manhole annotations corresponding to the panoramic images
+* Ground truth (GT): COCO file with the manhole annotations corresponding to the panoramic images;
-* Annotation validation: JSON-file indicating which GT annotations are valid and which were rejected during control
+* Validated annotations: COCO file with only the manhole annotations that were validated by visual control.

+<mark>Make example?</mark>

 ## Workflow
 All the workflow steps with the corresponding command lines are listed below.
-The user should use either detectron2 or YOLO.
+The user should use either detectron2 or YOLO. <br>
+Input files and parameters are passed through config files.
+Recurring parameters are defined in `scripts/utils/constants.py`.
+Path for the detectron2, YOLO, and "COCO for yolo conversion" folder can be indicated in with `<DETECTRON2_FOLDER>`, `<YOLO_FOLDER>` and `<COCO_FOR_YOLO_FOLDER>` respectively in the config files.
+This string are then automatically replaced by the corresponding path in the script.

 ### Preprocessing